David Wood OBE: President

-Vicky Ireland, MBE FRSA: Chair
+Vicky Ireland, MBE FRSA: Ambassador and Trustee

 Vicky is a freelance Children’s Theatre director and writer who joined the first TIE team at the Belgrade Theatre, Coventry, and worked as an actress in many Reps.
 She presented the BBC’s Words and Pictures for twelve years, created children’s plays at Regent’s Park Theatre and was Artistic Director of Polka Theatre, Wimbledon, for fourteen years.
-She is currently Co-Artistic Director of A Thousand Cranes Theatre and a guest Director at various drama schools.Vicky has ten published plays, is a BAFTA-nominated BBC TV writer and has represented UK children’s theatre all around the world.
-She is a patron of Polka Theatre, an Honorary Member of TYA-UK, and an Honorary Member of the World Children’s Theatre Association, ASSITEJ, only the second such honour to be given to a UK citizen.
+She is an Associate Director of A Thousand Cranes Theatre and the Secretary of IIAN, the International Inclusive Arts Network for the performing arts for young audiences.Vicky has ten published plays, is a BAFTA-nominated BBC TV writer and has represented UK children’s theatre all around the world.
+She is a patron of Polka Theatre, a Trustee of SAVVY Theatre and an Honorary Member of the World Children’s Theatre Association, ASSITEJ.